lorentzforces/rectify-buffers.nvim/README.md

 - You are editing a project managed by version control, and have just switched branches (or otherwise modified the tracked files on the filesystem).
 - You are editing a project and have opened many buffers, and you would like to prune open buffers to only the files which you currently have open in a window.

+This plugin creates the user command `RectifyBuffers`.
+Running `RectifyBuffers` will _delete_ any file-based buffers which are associated with a file which exists on disk, and _are not_ currently associated with a window.
+It will _reload_ any file-based buffers which are associated with a file which exists on disk, and which _are_ currently associated with a window (discarding any local changes in the buffer).
+Buffers which are not associated with an existing file on disk, or which are other "ephemeral" buffer types (like terminals and help) will be untouched.

 ## Testing

 Run `make test` in the project's root directory.
 When this is run for the first time, it will initialize all dependencies needed for testing.